Submitty/submitty.github.io/_docs/sysadmin/student_auto_feed.md

 `define` is a function that requires parentheses.
 Inside the parentheses are (usually) string-values arguments, comma separated.
 String values must be enclosed in single or double quotes.
+However, sometimes the value is a whole number or the keywords `true`, `false`, or `null`.
+These are not string values and therefore are not enclosed in single or double quotes.
 Each line must end with a semicolon.
 Otherwise, the auto feed will throw a syntax or parse error and won't run.

+_Best practice is to follow the format as seen in the examples._

+---

 Here is an example option:
 ```php